 Suspension Without Pay or Termination of Contract Employees

-If the executive director of human resources or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the executive director of human resources or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA beginning at Level Two.
+If the director of human resources or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the director of human resources or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA beginning at Level Three.